American Samoa Community College

 American Samoa Community College (ASCC) is a public land-grant community college in the village of Mapusaga, American Samoa.
 Only legal residents of American Samoa who have graduated from high school or obtained a General Equivalency Diploma are admitted to ASCC.

 It is American Samoa's only tertiary education institution.
-The main Mapusaga campus has a variety of Associate degree programs.
+The main Mapusaga campus has a variety of associate degree programs.
 Also associated with the college are a nursing school at LBJ Hospital and vocational facilities in the Tafuna Industrial Complex.

 ASCC awarded 139 degrees and certificates in 2016, including 75 Associate of Arts degrees, 60 Associate of Science degrees, 3 Certificate of Proficiency, and one Bachelor in Elementary Education.
 In 2016, the college had 1,254 enrolled full-time students and 553 enrolled part-time.
-Around 27 percent majored in liberal arts but other popular majors were business management, accounting, criminal justice, education, nursing and health science.
+Around 27% majored in liberal arts but other popular majors were business management, accounting, criminal justice, education, nursing, and health science.